WHAT IS IT?

 This program will provide participating clinicians with meaningful and informative data and necessary tools to enable them to provide the best possible care to prevent and relieve pain and maximize function in patients with pain.
 It focuses on the latest standards in evidence-based pain care, including the use of multi-modal and multi-disciplinary approaches.

 CMS encourages providers to join this network to receive support from a national network of subject matter experts and peer mentors.
-The skilled Compass team will use performance improvement methodologies and quality improvement tools to help providers navigate local barriers and challenges.
+The skilled Compass OPSS team will use performance improvement methodologies and quality improvement tools to help providers navigate local barriers and challenges.

 AS A PARTICIPANT IN THIS INITIATIVE, PROVIDERS WILL RECEIVE, AT NO COST:

 - Self-study curriculum education modules providers can complete at their own pace.

 - 11-part Clinical Cases Podcast that introduces a framework to approaching clinical encounters with legacy patients on long term opioid therapy.

 - Live Community of Practice events where participants can learn from one another, share difficult cases and problem solve together.

 - Access to CME for both on-demand education modules and live events.